marcelopm/TiMap/readme.md

 $ gulp watch
 ```

-Then [localhost:3000] should be automatically openned on your browser
+Then [localhost:3000] should be automatically opened on your browser

 License
 ----